Preventing Dementia and Alzheimer's: Brain Fats & Antioxidants That Protect Memory

 Monounsaturated Fats

-Monounsaturated fats support healthy blood flow to the brain and reduce vascular risk factors.
+Monounsaturated fats support healthy blood flow to the brain and reduce vascular risk factors that contribute to dementia.

 Common sources: